GMLC-TDC/HELICS/docs/configuration/FederateFlags.md

 ## ignore_time_mismatch_warnings

-if certain timing options are used this can cause the granted time to be greater than the requested time.
+If certain timing options are used this can cause the granted time to be greater than the requested time.
 For example with the `period`, or `minTimeDelta` specified.
 This situation would normally generate a warning message, but if this option is enabled those warnings are silenced.

 ## connections_required